 - It covers all the topics of PMBOK very well.
 It certainly brings "PMBOK to life".

-- It not only covers the exam contents, it provides detailed explanation of the entire process of PMP certification including:
+- It not only covers the exam contents, but also provides detailed explanation of the entire process of PMP certification including:

 - Value of certification